 Charts are the main feature you’re looking for when considering a StockCharts membership, so do they stand up to the competition?
 StockChart’s main competitors are TradingView.com and Yahoo Finance.
 In our comparison, we are going to look for a comfortable intersection between value and quality.

 First, let’s break down the prices of each platform; prices are based on monthly rates:

 Yahoo Finance – free (charts by ChartIQ)

-This feature is only practical for some but, it’s a really cool feature.
+This feature is only practical for some, but it’s a cool feature.
 You can upload .csv data and create a StockChart out of it.
 Perhaps you track your weight, or the weight you can bench press, how cool would it be to perform some technical analysis on it?
 Ever wonder what the 200-day moving average of your daily weight looks like?
 Start tracking!